Dennis-Evans/bcpExportImport/README.md

 The import takes about five seconds to complete.
 Obviously an export is needed before the import.

 The clearDemoTables.sql file can be used to clear the data after an import.

+Import from variables.
+use the createtasble_variable_import.sql file to create the example tables.
+These can be added to any database.
+Change the server and database name as needed in the Clarion code.
+Select the Import Variables control on the demo screen.
+A small screen with one button appears, select the button and wait two or three seconds.
+Once the screnn closes use the review_variable_import.sql file to view the changfes in the three demo tables.

 The code is formatted as an ABC include file.
 Add the files to the libsrc directory or place any where and adjust the redirection file as needed.